Kuvedant/PredictiveECommerceML/README.md

 - **Machine Learning Models**: Utilizes advanced machine learning models to analyze and predict purchasing intentions.
 - **Feature Engineering**: Includes extensive feature engineering to derive meaningful insights from raw data.
 - **Visualization and Reporting**: Provides visualizations and reports for better understanding and decision-making.
-- **User-Friendly Interface**: A dashboard for easy interaction with the model and visualization of results.

 #### Installation